jadedagher/Sentimental_recommendation_AMZN_Product/README.md

 ![sentimental vs overall](https://github.com/jadedagher/sentimental_recommendation_AMZN_Product/blob/master/img/sentimental_vs_overall.png?raw=true)

-This box-plots describes how a rating value change between the overall score and a sentimental analysis method score.
+This box-plots compare how a rating value change between the overall score and a sentimental analysis method score.

 For example, in the box plot below, for the NRC method, a 5-rating as overall equals a 4-rating as NRC **in average**.

 ### Problems Encoutered

-We use the overall score as reference.
+- We use the overall score as reference.
 This score is between 0 and 5.
 So we had to change the output scale of the NRC and BING scoring from {-1, 1} to [0, 5].
 We did so because we have to plot the result of the algorithm and by doing this, the comparaison is easier.